openlegend/core-rules/core/SRD.md

 **Description:** You gain the ability to climb or parkour perfectly, as is seen in certain vampires, aberrant creatures, ninjas, and insects. \newline

-**Effect:** You gain the ability to climb or parkour perfectly, as is seen in certain vampires, aberrant creatures, ninjas, and insects.
+**Effect:** You gain a climb speed equal to your base speed and can scale horizontal and vertical surfaces, even climb upside-down, with no fear of falling.

 ## Combat Follow-through